microsoftgraph/microsoft-graph-toolkit/packages/providers/mgt-teams-sso-provider/README.md

     npm install @microsoft/teams-js @microsoft/mgt-element @microsoft/mgt-teams-sso-provider
     ```

 1. Before initializing the provider, create a new page in your application (ex: https://mydomain.com/auth) that will handle the auth redirect.
-Call the `handleAuth` function to handle all authentication on your behalf.
+Call the `handleAuth` function to handle all client side auth or permission consent.

     ```ts
     import * as MicrosoftTeams from "@microsoft/teams-js/dist/MicrosoftTeams";